 Sketch, for instance, makes collaboration and prototyping easier than ever.
 Skip the stress over design communication.
 Get immediate feedback from teammates and clients on how to change any particular section of a design file, or share your designs with other designers to illustrate how to execute a technique.
 Paste your link into an email, Slack conversation, or document for smooth file sharing.

 Visuals are more powerful than words.
-Capture, annotate feedback, and share an instant link with your teammates.
+Capture, annotate screenshots, and share an instant link with your teammates.
 Captivate your audience and show them how your product works with a quick video recording.
 Add your webcam and sound to personalize your message.
 Or you can record your screen then quickly place the GIF or video in your documentation software of choice.
-With CloudApp's GIF screen recording, simply share your screen recording, and get user feedback to improve your design in any phase.
+With CloudApp's GIF screen recorder, simply share your screen recording, and get user feedback to improve your design in any phase.
 This feature gives you the option to test your prototypes remotely, and can be moderated or unmoderated.
 Simply share your screen recording, and get user feedback to improve your design in any phase without having to upload to a third platform.
 Once you complete your video capture or webcam recording, a link is automatically copied to your clipboard that can be password protected and set to expire after any desired length of time.

 Learn more about CloudApp for designers here.